bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 80°
-- Drizzle
+- Drizzle and Breezy
 - 52% humidity
 - 15 mph wind
-- 80% cloud cover
+- 83% cloud cover
 - 41 AQI 🟩
 - 1.64 inches of rain expected in the next 48 hours